teal-language/tl/docs/tutorial.md

 to your code.

-Note that even though adding type annotations to .lua files makes it invalid Lua, you can still do so and load them from the Lua VM once the tl package loader is installed by calling tl.loader().
+Note that even though adding type annotations to .lua files makes it invalid Lua, you can still do so and load them from the Lua VM once the Teal package loader is installed by calling tl.loader().